-Lift the front of the accumulator bed.
+1. Lift the front of the accumulator bed.

-DANGER!
-Be sure to use extreme caution!
-This step is very dangerous.

-Bolt the two uprights into position with the provided 1/2" x 4" bolts and tighten the four upright bolts.

-Install the front chute with four 3/8" x 1" bolts.
+- 2. Bolt the two uprights into position with the provided $1/2" \times 4"$ bolts and tighten the four upright bolts. - 3.
+Install the base chute with four $3/8" \times 1"$ bolts.
+The base chute has four holes underneath it that line up with the holes in the right angle piece welded on the front of the A-Frame.
+Leave these bolts loose until the rest of the pieces are in place.

-Fasten the front chute into position with four 3/8" x 1" bolts.

-Lift main chute into position.
-Fasten loosely to the front chute with a few 3/8" x 1" bolts until after the top has been fastened into position.

-Fasten top of chute with two side panels.
-Four bolts each with the bolts on the outside of the sides.
-Tighten the bolts.

-Install and tighten the rest of the bolts on the bottom of the main chute.
+- 4. Lift main chute into position.
+The curved pieces on the end of the chute rest on the bottom of the opening in the front of the accumulator bed.
+Fasten loosely to the base chute with a few 3/8" x 1" bolts until after the top has been fastened into position. - 5.
+Fasten top of the main chute to the accumulator bed with the two side panels.
+It takes four 3/8" x 1" bolts each.
+The smooth side of the side panel will be on the inside.
+Wait to tighten the bolts until after you have them all inserted. - 6.
+Install and tighten the rest of the bolts on the bottom of the main chute and tighten the four bolts that fasten the base chute to the A-frame.
+Double check for any loose bolts you may have missed in the assembly process.

-Install the guide pan by sliding tube onto the short bar that is on the tongue and tightening the set screw.